breandan/tracelink/preprocessing/README.md

 1. Run `python `[`./downloader.py`](https://github.com/breandan/tracelink/blob/master/preprocessing/downloader.py) to download `.tgz` files into the `archives/` directory.

-2. Run `./gradlew ParseLinks -q [-Pretty] > dataset.csv` to extract the links.
+2. Run `./gradlew ParseLinks -q [-Pretty] > links.csv` to extract the links.
 The optional `-Pretty` flag indicates whether the output should be padded.

-3. Run `./gradlew ParseDocs` to build the Lucene index.
+3. Run `./gradlew ParseQueries -q -Process= links.csv > links_with_top_k_count_search_candidates.csv` to build the index and compute the count-search results.

 ## Extraction